chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 ##### Managing Resources

 You can intersperse Resupply or Make Camp moves during your journey to manage your health, spirit and supply, or to create new scenes as diversions.
 Don’t be concerned with using the Make Camp move as an automatic capstone to a day of travel.
 You can be assumed to rest and camp as appropriate without making the move, and you can roleplay out those scenes or gloss over them as you like.
 When you want the mechanical benefit of the Make Camp move, or you’re interested in playing the move out through the fiction, then do it.

 ##### On a Miss

 You do not mark progress on a miss.
 Instead, you encounter a new danger.
 You might face hazards through the weather, the terrain, encounters with creatures or people, attacks from your enemies, strange discoveries, or supernatural events.
-Decide what happens based on your current circumstances and surroundings, roll on the Pay the Price table, or Ask the Oracle for inspiration.
+Decide what happens based on your current circumstances and surroundings, roll on the Pay the Price table, or Ask for Inspiration for inspiration.
 Depending on your desired narrative pace, you can then play out the event to see what happens, or summarize and apply the consequences immediately.

 For example, you roll a miss and decide you encounter a broad, wild river which must be crossed to continue on your journey.
 If you want to focus on how you deal with the situation, play to see what happens by making moves.
 You might Secure an Advantage by exploring upriver for a ford and then Face Danger to cross.
 Or, if want to quickly push the story forward, you could fast-forward to a perilous outcome such as losing some provisions during the crossing (suffer -supply).
 Mix things up, especially on long journeys.

 #### Reach Your Destination